 St. Bede's is a small, friendly Episcopal parish located on the west side of 16th Street about 2.5 miles north of downtown St. Petersburg, Florida.
 At present, our parish has 75 members with an average attendance of 40.
 Even though we are small in size, our congregation is active and participates in ministry and mission on several levels.
-Our Priest-in-Charge is the Rev. Father Jonathan Percival.

 Our services tend to the informal, but respect and reverence are expected.
 We welcome all.

 Parking is ample.
 There is a strip of on grass parking along 25th Ave. and 26th Avenue and there is a parking lot behind the church facilities.
 All parking is owned by the parish.
 The church nave is located at street level with no steps or ramps, to negotiate for entrance.